projectquine/dreamfusion-3d-printer/README.md

   -H 'accept: application/json' \
   -H 'Content-Type: application/json' \
   -d '{
-  "text": "A plastic toy car"
-}'
+  "text": "plastic toy frog on a skateboard wearing a top hat" }'
 ```
-This will return us a uri with a uuid that we will use for later requests, so keep that handy.
+This will return us a uri with a `UUID` that we will use for later requests, so keep that handy.
+Note you can also add `"iterations": 30000` to the request body and increase or decrease the number of iterations.
+The default is 10000.

 To get the object (.obj) file we do a GET:
 ```